Nina Fraser

 Lisbon

 Since 2008, she has co-created several artistic and community projects, including The Art House Southampton Community Cafe (co-founding director, 2008 - 2014); SUPERSONIC online platform (2020) and Collage Working Club - informal space for learning and sharing collage practice and thinking (2022 - to date).
-She works as artistic coordinator of Art & Craft Refúgio - a project located at Jardins do Bombarda, Lisbon, which integrates migrants and refugees through the practice of arts and crafts (2022 - to date) and is also a regular facilitator with the neurodiverse community at Loucamente, Montijo (2025).
+She works as artistic coordinator of Art & Craft Refúgio - a project located at Jardins do Bombarda, Lisbon, which integrates migrants and refugees through the practice of arts and crafts (2022 - to date).
 In 2025 she was a participatory artist for LABECO - Cooperative Laboratory for Artistic and Ecological Practices working between Lisbon and Marseille.
-She is a visiting artist at international schools across Lisbon, and a guest lecturer at A BASE escola de Arte, Lisbon, from 2025-26.

 Statement

 Drawn to concepts and methods that derive from the fragmented image, my interest lies in combining them with an instinctive ‘brush’ stroke that manipulates the hierarchy of traditionally separate mediums (painting, printmaking, collage).
 Lately, it is also about the way we make rhizomatic connections and interact with our surroundings.
-Like fungi that slip through classification systems, the world becomes less of an ordered system, and more of a place of re-exploration.
+I often draw upon the metaphor of mycelium to frame my work.
+Like fungi that slip through classification systems, the world becomes less of an ordered system, and more of a place of re-exploration - art is not just the outcome, but the ecosystem that enables it.
+This perspective allows me to reimagine artistic practice as collective, adaptive, and non-linear that challenge competitive and capitalist models of art making.
+Themes of interconnection, resilience, and regeneration run through my projects, often shaped by personal and social crises.
 Rather than isolating nature to the symbolic order of structures of thought and polarities, there is an understanding of a perception of the vegetal world as a fundamentally symbiotic system of interrelations between roots, rhizomes and soil.